Categories

 Food

 This blog entry was written by sports and nutrition scientist Dr. sc. nat.
 Joëlle Flück.
 She works at the sports medical centre in Nottwil and supports athletes of all levels in sports and nutrition.
 In addition, she also conducts herself studies in sports nutrition and she is the vice president of the Swiss Sports Nutrition Society.
-Being a fromer middle distance runner, she has won inumerous medals in Swiss championships.
+Being a former middle distance runner, she has won numerous medals in Swiss championships.
 Today, Joëlle focuses on longer distances.

 www.sport-medizin.ch